-Table 10 reports the precision and recall by each of the four classes for the best performing model (XGBoost).
+For XGBoost, the best-performing model, a confusion matrix is also presented in Table 10.
+Table 11 reports the precision and recall by each of the four classes.
 The quality of the predictions is not homogeneous across the four classes, since it is more accurate to predict when a user will not like the leaderboard than the opposite.
-In general, the precision of the predictions decreases when the enjoyment of the leaderboard increases.